Navid200/xDrip/docs/Nightscout/Snapshots.md

 **Create**
 Let's go through the steps.
 Let's say we have run bootstrap, the first step in installation.
 And let's create a snapshot.

-When on the Compuete Engine page, click on Snapshots in the left pane.
+When on the Compute Engine page, click on Snapshots in the left pane.
 ![](./images/Snapshots.png)

 Click on create snapshot at the top.